PrunaAI/ComfyUI_pruna/README.md

 The node is tested using the SafeTensors format, so for the sake of reproducibility, we recommend using that format.
 However, we don't expect any performance differences between the two.

-After loading the model, you can [choose the workflow](#workflows) you want to apply, and you're all set!
+After loading the model, you can [choose the desired workflow](#workflows), and you're all set!

 **Note**: In this example, we use the [Stable Diffusion v1.4](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original) model.
 However, our nodes are compatible with any other SD model — feel free to use your favorite one!